Will The Board Of Supes’ Soft-Story Retrofit Requirement End Up Costing Me A Bundle?

 Like the issue of soft-story retrofits, the San Francisco capital improvements Ordinance and Rules are complicated and dense.
 To demonstrate the complexity of the process, here’s a list of the topics on the “Landlord & Tenant Information” menu of the Rent Board’s website: Capital Improvement Petitions – General Information; Estimator Fees; How to Allocate Capital Improvement Costs; Interest on Capital Improvement Costs; Uncompensated Labor Rates; Special Rules for Properties with 1-5 Residential Units; Special Rules for Properties with Six or More Residential Units; Special Rules for Seismic Work and Other Improvements Required by Law; Special Rules for Energy Conservation Work; How to Notify Tenants of a Capital Improvement Increase; Tenant Objections to a Capital Improvement Petition.
-To understand the complexity of a petition you can take a look at the form here.

 Rent Board Rules & Regulations §7.12(c)(3) states the specific cost allocation and amortization requirements for Seismic Work and Improvements Required by Law.

 As you probably noticed, nested in the list there’s a topic entitled: “Special Rules for Seismic Work and Other Improvements Required by Law.”
 Therein lies the answer to your second question: